-cos value (Optional) Set the parameters for each cost of service (CoS) value.
+Syntax Description cos value (Optional) Set the parameters for each cost of service (CoS) value.
 The range is from 0 to 7. dscp value (Optional) Set the parameters for each Differentiated Services Code Point (DSCP) value.
 The range is from 0 to 63. precedence value (Optional) Set the parameters for each IP precedence value.
 The range is from 0 to 7. qos-group value (Optional) Set the parameters for each quality-of-service (QoS) group value.
-The range is from 0 to 99. number-of-packets [packets] Set the maximum threshold for WTD as the number of packets in the queue.
-The range is from 16 to 544 and refers to 256-byte packets.
-The default is 48 packets.
+The range is from 0 to 99. number-of-packetsSet the maximum threshold for WTD as the number of packets in the[packets]The range is from 16 to 544 and refers to 256-byte packets.
+The defau packets.
 The packets keyword is optional.
 Note For optimal network performance, we strongly recommend that you configure the maximum queue-limit to 272 or less.
 Default queue limit is 48 (256-byte) packets.

-Release Modification

-12.2(25)EX This command was introduced.
+Command Modes Policy-map class conf iguration Command History Release Modification 12.2(25)EX This command was introduced.
 12.25(SEG) Support was added to configure the queue-limit in the class-default of an output policy map.